martinring/thesis/src/5-Partitioning.md

 # Proof Partitioning {#chap:partitioning}

-> *This chapter is based on the original work "Verification Runtime Analysis: Get the Most Out of Partial Verification" [@VerificationRuntime]*

-The central means to reduce the search space during run-time and, by this, reduce the runtime of the reasoning engine is to set a certain amount of the given variables to a fixed value.
-While the general methodology has been explored in the previous chapters, the question which variables to fix in order to achieve the largest reduction of verification runtime has not been addressed yet.
-While in theory fixing one Boolean variable would reduce the search space and runtime by half, actual instances show a much smaller and less uniform reduction due to the optimizations by the proof engine.
+The central means to reduce the search space during run-time and, by this, reduce the run time of the reasoning engine is to set a certain amount of the given variables to a fixed value.
+While the general methodology has been explored in the previous chapters, the question which variables to fix in order to achieve the largest reduction of verification run time has not been addressed yet.
+While in theory fixing one Boolean variable would reduce the search space and run time by half, actual instances show a much smaller and less uniform reduction due to the optimizations by the proof engine.
 Some variables may hardly have an effect at all, while others may immediately cut down a day-long verification process to a few moments.
-Because of that, it is essential for verification engineers to have a clear understanding about the impact of fixing a particular variable to the verification runtime, so they can follow the general idea of fixing some variables in order to get a partial result out of the verification process covering as many cases as possible.
+Because of that, it is essential for verification engineers to have a clear understanding about the impact of fixing a particular variable on the verification run time, so they can follow the general idea of fixing some variables in order to get a partial result out of the verification process covering as many cases as possible.
 However, no systematic investigation on this effect has been conducted so far.

-In this chapter, we introduce a methodology to analyze verification runtime, and to measure it practically in a meaningful way.
+In this chapter, we introduce a methodology to analyze verification run time, and to measure it practically in a meaningful way.
 The main problem is *how many* and *which* variables are fixed.
 For this, we first state a formal criterion describing an optimal solution to this problem.
 Based on that, a cost